 The libraries have a number of online and physical resources to assist students with their academic writing and study skills

-In addition, the library team run tutorials on referencing, research and academic offences.
+In addition, the library team deliver tutorials on research, referencing and academic offences.

 The learning resources centres have a variety of items of technology available to assist users in making the best of our facilities including: